 If you would like to see the information that these credit reference agencies hold about you, please contact them directly; they will be able to explain how you may progress your request and any charges that may apply.

 All financial institutions are required by law, under Money Laundering legislation, to report any suspicious transactions to the National Crime Agency, the police and other law enforcement agencies for crime detection and prevention purposes.
-If we suspect fraudulent activity on any application or account we will notify the appropriate fraud prevention agencies, such as CIFAS, National Hunter, SIRA, as well as law enforcement agencies.

 We are required to provide information about you and your savings accounts to HMRC for tax reporting and to notify them of ISA records.